Aaron James Draplin is one of the world's most recognisable designers and decided to fly down under to present talks at JMC Academy.

 “That right out of the gates, it’s gonna be hard.
 And challenging.
 And boring.
 And, here’s the fun part: It’s okay.
 That’s how it is for every kid starting out.
 Same for me.
 Just take it on the chin and learn as much as you can, quietly scheming for that chance to make the next step.
 It’s gonna take time, too.
 I’ve seen the kids who expect the big time right out of school.
 That might happen for 1 out of 100?
 Sure didn’t happen to me, and I was okay with it.
 Be realistic, you know?”

-Aaron recently visited JMC Academy campuses where he gave his Tall Tales From a Large Man talk, along with some tips and tricks for upcoming designers, he also spent quite a while after the talks hanging out with students and chatting all things thick lines.
+Aaron visited JMC Academy campuses where he gave his Tall Tales From a Large Man talk, along with some tips and tricks for upcoming designers.
+He also spent quite a while after the talks hanging out with students and chatting all things thick lines.
 He covered topics as wide ranging as where he finds inspiration, how he handles problem clients and what music he likes to play while working.